-Kate is a senior supervisor for the civil litigation team based in Thompsons’ London office.
+Kate Fox is a senior supervisor with the civil litigation team based in Thompsons Solicitors’ London office.